opensearch-project/documentation-website/API_STYLE_GUIDE.md

 #### Example request

 Provide a sentence that describes what is shown in the example, followed by a cut-and-paste-ready API request in JSON format.
 Make sure that you test the request yourself in the Dashboards Dev Tools console to make sure it works.
-See the examples below.
+See the following examples.

 The following request gets all the settings in your index: